iain-mc/networkchallenge/README.md

 Easy

 ## Overview:
 This challenge is an exercise in basic network protocol analysis.
-The aim is to analyse the .PCAP file and find the data hidden within it.
-To complete the challenge simply find the names of 20 countries being transferred across the network and tell us which protocol they were hidden in.
+The aim is to analyse the .PCAP file and find the data being transfered over the network.
+To complete the challenge simply find the names of 11 countries and tell us which protocol they were hidden in.
 Some are much easier than others.
 Good luck!

 Fill out a table like below to be marked: